 Does Medicare Advantage cover Chiropractors?

-Medicare Advantage (also known as Part C coverage) will have at least the same coverage that Original Medicare has, and may also cover care beyond just the spinal alignment depending on your plan.
+Medicare Advantage (also known as Part C coverage), which must have at least the same coverage that Original Medicare has, may also cover care beyond just the spinal alignment depending on your plan.

 Terms are different for each plan and there are many different Medicare Advantage plans with different services available depending on your location (or ‘service area’).
 This means that when you’re looking for a Medicare Advantage plan it is important to ask the providers what their coverage for chiropractic care contains if this is something that’s important to you.